-I love this variation for baseball players because it puts you in that athletic, ready position.
+I love Single Arm Landmine Presses for baseball players because it puts you in that athletic, ready position.
 It is also very shoulder-friendly, allowing the scapula to freely move.
 With proper loading and progression, players will see this press directly carry over to the field!

 Upper body training is important for baseball players.
 Getting strong with basic movements like push-ups and pull-ups will only benefit your health and performance.
-Utilizing barbells, dumbbells, and kettlebells to overload your upper body work is great as well.
+Utilizing barbells, dumbbells, and kettlebells to overload your strength training is great as well.

 Balancing pushing and pulling movements is important.
 In general, for every 1 push repetition programmed, I would aim to have 3 pulling repetitions programmed.

 Remember why you are training.
 Everything you do should have some type of carry-over to your sport.
 You are not training for bodybuilding.
-While increased upper-body mass happens as a byproduct of proper upper body lifting, it is not the goal by itself.
+While increased mass happens as a byproduct of proper weight training, it is not the goal by itself.